a-mabe/background_hiit_timer/README.md

 # background_hiit_timer

-A Flutter package for creating a background HIIT (High-Intensity Interval Training) timer.
-This package is based on the [`timer_count_down`](https://pub.dev/packages/timer_count_down) package and extends its functionality to support background execution for interval timers.
+A Flutter package for creating a high-intensity interval training (HIIT) timer with full background service capabilities.

 ## Installation